 HB 1054 Addressing the authority of owners' associations in common interest communities to regulate or limit occupancy by unrelated persons, would prohibit an association of unit owners in a common interest community from regulating or limiting the number of unrelated persons that may occupy a unit.
-This bill passed the House on February 6, 67 to 26 and has been referred to the Law & Justice Committee of the Senate, where it had a public hearing on March 9 and was passed as a substitute bill in executive session on March 22.
+This bill passed the House on February 6, 67 to 26 and was referred to the Law & Justice Committee of the Senate, where it had a public hearing on March 9 and was passed as a substitute bill in executive session on March 22.
+It is now in the Senate Rules Committee.

 HB 1074 Addressing documentation and processes governing landlords' claims for damage to residential premises, increases tenant protection from landlord abuse of damage deposits and claims.
 It would require a landlord to substantiate the cost of any damages withheld from a tenant deposit with repair estimates, invoices, or other documentation; prohibit a landlord from withholding any portion of a tenant deposit for certain items; and establish a one-year statute of limitations for a landlord to take any action against a tenant to recover sums exceeding the amount of the damage deposit.
 It would also provide the landlord with additional time to provide such documentation.
-This bill passed as a substitute bill from the House with a vote of 57-40 and had a public hearing in the Senate Housing Committee on March 15 and passed that committee in executive session on March 22.
+This bill passed as a substitute bill from the House with a vote of 57-40 and passed the Senate Housing Committee on March 22.
+It is now in the Senate Rules Committee.

 HB 1167 Concerning residential housing regulations.
 This bill requires the Department of Commerce to develop and administer a grant program to assist counties and cities adopt preapproved middle housing plans, directs the State Building Code Council to convene a work group to recommend needed changes to apply the International Residential Code to multiplex housing, and prohibits a city or county from imposing any regulations, reviews, or standards on multiplex housing that is not applied to detached single family residences, except when necessary for fire and life safety.
-This bill passed the House on March 4 with a vote of 95-0 and was referred to the Senate Local Government, Land Use & Tribal Affairs Committee, where it is had a public hearing and was passed out of committee and referred to the Senate Ways & Means Committee, where it had a public hearing on March 23.
-It has not been scheduled for executive session as of this writing.
+This bill passed the House on March 4 with a vote of 95-0 and was referred to the Senate Local Government, Land Use & Tribal Affairs Committee, where it is had a public hearing and was passed out of committee.
+It was referred to the Senate Ways & Means Committee, where it had a public hearing on March 23 and has been scheduled for executive session on April 3.

 HB 1293 Streamlining development regulations.
 This bill is intended to support infill development of housing units by exempting certain infill projects from environmental review processes, provided that the jurisdiction has done an EIS and that the development is in an area zoned for residential development.
 This bill passed the House with a vote of 94-3 and has been to the Senate Local Government, Land Use & Tribal Affairs Committee.
 It had a public hearing in the Senate Local Government, Land Use & Tribal Affairs Committee on March 21 and was passed out of the committee as a substitute in executive session on March 23.
+It is now in the Senate Rules Committee.

-HB 1337 Expanding housing options by easing barriers to the construction and use of accessory dwelling units, would require fully planning cities and counties to allow accessory dwelling units (ADUs) in urban growth areas (UGAs) and prohibit certain ADU regulations within UGAs.
+HB 1337 Expanding housing options by easing barriers to the construction and use of accessory dwelling units, would require fully planning cities and counties to allow accessory dwelling units (ADUs) in urban growth areas (UGAs) and prohibit certain ADU regulations within

+UGAs.
 This bill was passed the House with a vote of 81-15 and has been assigned to the Senate Local Government, Land Use & Tribal Affairs Committee.
-It had a public hearing on March 16 and is scheduled for executive session on March 28.
+It had a public hearing on March 16 and passed the committee with amendments on March 28.
+It is now in the Senate Rules Committee.